UnitedHealth Group: Change Healthcare acquisition

 In February 2022, the United States Department of Justice sued to stop UnitedHealth Group's $8 billion acquisition of Change Healthcare, arguing that the deal would give UnitedHealth access to its competitors' data and ultimately push up healthcare costs.
 The Justice Department said that UnitedHealth knew that access to claims would give it a view into rival health plans at Humana, Anthem Inc, CVS Health, Aetna, and Cigna.
 A U.S. judge rejected the department's bid in September.
 Following the completion of the acquisition in October 2022, the parties agreed that the appeal would be voluntarily dismissed, with no reasons provided by the Justice Department for dropping the appeal.

+Insider trading lawsuit

+In May 2024, the City of Hollywood Firefighters Pension Fund sued UnitedHealth Group for alleged insider trading, claiming that then-Board Chair and future chairman and CEO Stephen Hemsley and then-UnitedHealthcare CEO Brian Thompson had sold millions of dollars worth of shares in UHG since October 2023 with foreknowledge that the United States Department of Justice were investigating them.

+Use of algorithmic AI model to deny claims

+UnitedHealth Group has faced a lawsuit over its use of an algorithmic AI model created by naviHealth, which UnitedHealth acquired in 2020, to deny claims.
+The lawsuit alleged that the model, named nH Predict, had a 90% error rate.
+A spokesperson for UnitedHealth denied that they use the model to deny claims when questioned by The Guardian.

 Secret payments to nursing homes

 In May 2025, The Guardian published an investigative report which uncovered a systemic effort by UnitedHealth to secretly pay nursing homes bonuses to deny hospital transfers for nursing home residents who needed immediate hospital care.
 Other tactics uncovered by The Guardian include UnitedHealth managers pressuring nurse practitioners to persuade members to sign onto Do not resuscitate agreements and payments for leaking confidential patient data to UnitedHealth sales teams.
 In June, UnitedHealth sued The Guardian for defamation over the findings of their article.